DannickBedard/DannickBedard/README.md

 ### Hi there 👋

 ## 🔭 I’m currently working at Loginnove
-I am working on there main wep app Viridem, dans helping integration teams when they need help.
+I am working on there main wep app Viridem, in helping integration teams when they need help.

 https://www.loginnove.ca/